cleavestone/Movie_Recommender_App/README.md

 ## 🚀 Features

-- 🔍 Semantic search with vector embeddings
-- 💬 Natural language query support
+## 🚀 Features

+- ✅ Loads movie metadata from an S3 bucket
+- ✅ Preprocesses and cleans the dataset
-- 🧠 Precomputed embeddings using Sentence Transformers
+- ✅ Generates sentence embeddings using Sentence Transformers
-- 💾 Vector database with LanceDB
+- ✅ Stores vector embeddings in a LanceDB vector database
+- ✅ Retrieves top-k similar movies via semantic search
-- 🖼️ Clean and interactive Streamlit UI
+- ✅ Clean and interactive UI using Streamlit

 ---